-The Summary block allows you to show a Table of Contents for your posts created with Gutenberg.
+The PublishPress Table of Contents block allows you to show a Table of Contents for your posts created with Gutenberg.
 WordPress automatically creates this Table of Contents using the headings in your post.
-This blocks enables to place that Table of Contents so your visitors can see it.
+This blocks enables you to place that Table of Contents so your visitors can see it.

-The summary can be aligned to the Left, Center or Right.
+The Table of Contents can be aligned to the Left, Center or Right.
 To update it, use the Update Summary button.

 On the right panel, there are some options that you can adjust:

 - Load minimized: If you enable this feature, the Summary will be hidden by default.
 Users will need to click the Summary header title text to see the Summary.

 - Summary header title: This is shown when the Load minimized option is enabled

 - Anchor color: pick a color for the Summary links.

 Accordion support (Pro) #